migtools/mig-operator/README.md

-# Konveyor Operator
+# Crane Operator
-Konveyor Operator (mig-operator) installs a system of migration components for moving workloads from OpenShift 3 to 4.
+Crane Operator (mig-operator) installs a system of migration components for moving workloads from OpenShift 3 to 4.

 | Installable Component | Repository |
 |---|---|